-23. Our college PIs - as exemplified below - show the success, partial success and withdrawal proportions stacked and labelled to show the full cohort.
+23. Our college PIs - as exemplified below - show the success, partial success and withdrawal proportions stacked and labelled to show the full cohort1.

 - 24. The bar to the left (green) shows the percentage of students who have completed their course year successfully.
 This includes students who have progressed to a later year for multi-year courses. - 25.
 Colleges must choose one of the student outcome options from our guidance notes that best describes the student result.
-The following student outcomes for nationally recognised programmes are considered to have completed successfully: - Completed programme / course, student assessed and successful. - Student has progressed to next year and has achieved 70% of the credits undertaken. - Student has achieved 70% of the credits undertaken but has chosen not to progress onto the next year. - Student completed first year of a Higher National Diploma (HND) but has chosen to leave with a Higher National Certificate (HNC). - Student is on an interim year of a multi-year VQ programme and is on track and is still participating in the college programme. - Deferred student returning next session to complete units in subsequent academic year.
-(Introduced in COVID year 2020-21).
+The following student outcomes for nationally recognised programmes are considered to have completed successfully: - Completed programme / course, student assessed and successful. - Student has progressed to next year and has achieved 70% of the credits undertaken. - Student has achieved 70% of the credits undertaken but has chosen not to progress onto the next year. - Student completed first year of a Higher National Diploma (HND) but has chosen to leave with a Higher National Certificate (HNC). - Student is on an interim year of a multi-year VQ programme and is on track and is still participating in the college programme.

-&lt;sup>1 Chart proportions in the PI publication are rounded to one decimal place so total percentage may not always add up to 100%.
+1 Chart proportions in the PI publication are rounded to one decimal place so total percentage may not always add up to 100%.